Appeals of conduct hearing decisions may be made only on one or more of the following grounds:

 Appeals of conduct hearing decisions made by a Residence Life Area Coordinator will be heard by the Director or Assistant Coordinator of OSCAR.

-Appeals of conduct hearing decisions made by SCRiB will be heard by a hearing panel comprised of two SCRiB members who did not participate in the original hearing, advised by an Assistant Director of Residence Life who also did not participate in the original hearing.
+Appeals of conduct hearing decisions made by SCRB will be heard by a hearing panel comprised of five SCRB members who did not participate in the original hearing, led by a chair who also did not participate in the original hearing.